DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-interview.md

 ---
-title: Prepare for your teacher training interview
+title: Prepare for a teacher training interview
 description: |-
   Prepare for a teacher training interview.
 Learn more about what the interview involves, what you might be asked, and how to get help to prepare.
 related_content: